AP, CLEP, DE, and Honors Courses

 Please use the following guidelines when determining if a course is designated as an Honors course:

-- The Honors course is taken through a tutorial and designated by the teacher as an Honors course.
+- The Honors course is a core course taken through a tutorial and designated by the teacher as an Honors course.

 - The curriculum is designated as an Honors course by the author/publisher.